 Miller-Stephenson mold release agents are relied upon by global industries to ensure efficient, cost effective, and high quality release of their molded parts.
 Our product support teams understand what it takes to release the most complex materials in the most demanding molding applications.
 The ReleaSys™ brand of release agents provides release for all moldable materials including Polyurethane, Plastic, Rubber, Silicone, Metals, Ceramic, Glass, and Concrete.

 What is a Mold Release Agent?

 Mold release agents are coatings designed to provide a barrier between the mold surface and the molded part.
 The release agent barrier prevents adhesion of the substrate to the mold, providing smooth removal.
-Without the use of a mold release agent, the mold part would bond to the surface.
+Without the use of a mold release agent, the molded part would bond to the mold surface.
 This can have significant impacts on speed of production, quality of parts, and cost.
 Selecting and applying the correct release agent for your process ensures that your production team is working efficiently and safely.
 Miller-Stephenson offers a number of different mold release agent products that support a variety of molding operations.

 Type of Mold Release Agents

 Mold Release Agents can be broken down into three basic categories: Sacrificial Semi Permanent, and Permanent.
-Miller-Stephenson specializes in providing only the highest quality release solutions and offer unmatched performance and value.
+Miller-Stephenson specializes in providing only the highest quality release solutions.

 Sacrificial Mold Release Agents